Profile

 📦 Storage

-• Reheat in the oven at 160°C for about 10 minutes before serving.
+• Reheat gently in the oven at 160°C for about 10 minutes to preserve the texture and original aromas without drying it out.

 🍷 Pairing